CDCgov/trusted-intermediary/ig/input/pagecontent/sending.md

 ### Overview

-This is where we add some information about how to specifically setup connections to the ReportStream Intermediary
+This is where we add some information about how to specifically send information to the ReportStream Intermediary after the client has been onboarded.